 See our Firearm Prohibitions policy summary for a comprehensive discussion of this issue.

-- Has been convicted of specified crimes (including both felonies and misdemeanors) involving violence, hate crime offenses, the unlawful misuse of firearms, or violation of California laws regarding safe storage of firearms around minors and prohibited people.
+- Has been convicted of specified crimes (including both felonies and misdemeanors) involving violence, hate crime offenses, the unlawful misuse of firearms, or violation of California laws regarding safe storage of firearms around minors and other people who cannot legally access guns.
 (People convicted of these specified misdemeanor offenses are generally prohibited from purchasing or possessing firearms for 10 years after conviction);2

 - Knows that they are subject to an outstanding arrest warrant for a firearm-prohibiting offense;3

 - As an express condition of probation, is prohibited or restricted from owning, possessing, controlling, receiving, or purchasing a firearm;4

 - Is adjudged a ward of the juvenile court because the person committed an offense involving violence, drugs or firearms (including the carrying of a concealed firearm, the carrying of a loaded firearm in public or the possession of a firearm in a vehicle, regardless of whether the firearm was concealed or loaded).
 The prohibition stays in effect only until the person reaches age 30;5

 - Knows they are subject to a protective order, restraining order, temporary restraining order or injunction issued by a court pursuant to state law (see the sections entitled Domestic Violence & Firearms in California and Extreme Risk Protection Orders for further information);6 or

 - Is prohibited because of a history of severely impairing mental illness or chronic alcoholism.
 (See the section entitled Mental Health-Related Prohibited Categories for further information.)